boaed/MAM-Method-for-Eigenvector-Recovery/README.md

-# MAM^*_for_eigenvectors
+# MAM star method for eigenvector recovery
-This repository contain all the files needed to run the experiments in the MAM paper
+This repository contain all the files needed to run the experiments related to MAM